 Wolfgang Tillmans knows all about intimacy.
-Wandering through the 14 rooms of ‘2017’, the German photographer’s stellar survey show, is an education in the forms it can take, including the erotic (some anonymous waif with his head between a girl’s legs in a forest for a 1992 fashion shoot for i-D), druggy (ravers mixing moon-dust heaps of amphetamine in Speed, Köln, 1993) or weirdly ecological (Weed, 2014, reveals a slab of nature in slow decay, crumpled leaves entwined).
-Against the backdrop of toxic governments everywhere cheerleading for isolationism, his photographs, which survey the experience of being together and the domestic minutiae that make home possible, feel more melancholy than ever.
+Wandering through the 14 rooms of ‘2017’, the German photographer’s stellar survey show, is an education in the forms it can take – including the erotic (some anonymous waif with his head between a girl’s legs in a forest for a 1992 fashion shoot for i-D), the druggy (ravers mixing moon-dust heaps of amphetamine in Speed, Köln, 1993) and the weirdly ecological (Weed, 2014, reveals a slab of nature in slow decay, crumpled leaves entwined).
+Against the backdrop of toxic governments everywhere cheerleading for isolationism, Tillmans’s photographs, which survey the experience of being together and the domestic minutiae that make home possible, feel more melancholy than ever.

 The show is arranged in an unstoppable sprawl.
 Abstractions, portraits and still lifes are juxtaposed to provide multiple routes through Tillmans’s oeuvre, which happily dissolve into one another.
 A microcosmic version of this effect is caught in his shots of various skies saturated with hazy pinks or arctic summer blues that turn cloudscapes into swirls of luscious colour.
 The vibe of a rollicking Instagram feed reigns as that abundance of recent work commingles with cool ephemera and throwbacks like the smoked-out photographs of his teenage pals in the 1980s, running wild whilst dressed like an avant-garde clown troupe.